Boiler Installation Cost

 How Much to Fit a Boiler?
 (Labour Only)

-The average cost for labour when getting a new boiler installed usually falls between £600 and £1,700.
+The average cost of labour when getting a new boiler installed is between £600 and £1,700.

 How much does a combi boiler installation cost (labour only)?
 Could I also get a price for replacing 11 radiators (4 doubles, supply and labour)?